Principal Bundles and Gauge Theories: Connections on Principal Bundles

 by setting $(\bar * \alpha)_p$ to be the unique $W$-valued $(n-k)$-form, vanishing on vertical vectors, such that $\bar * \alpha|_{HP_p}=\tilde *_p(\alpha|_{HP_p})$.

 It is easily verified that the Hodge star of an equivariant differential form is again equivariant.
-Indeed, $\mu \in \Omega^n(M)$ gives us a volume form $\mu:=\pis^*\mu\in\Omega^n(P)$.
+Indeed, a volume form $\mu \in \Omega^n(M)$ pulls back to a horizontal $n$-form $\pis^*\mu\in\Omega_\hor^n(P)$.
 This restricts to a top form on $HP_p$ that is invariant under the principal right action.
 Therefore $\bar *$ respects equivariance.

 Now, in analogy with the ordinary codifferential, we define

 This will turn out to be an essential tool in physics, as the second field equation (in the homogeneous case) taking the form

 As was the case with the ordinary codifferential, this covariant codifferential can be understood to be the adjoint of the covariant differential with respect to a suitable inner product.